The Crash Course on Emotions We All Missed in Kindergarten

 You learned the alphabet.
 You learned to count.
 You learned shapes and colors.
 But nobody ever sat you down and explained how emotions actually work.

 What are they for?
 Why do they hijack your brain?
-How does each personality type experience them differently?
+Why does the same situation make one person furious and another person completely numb?

 Instead, we got “use your words” and “how does that make you feel?”
 As if we had any clue what we were actually feeling beyond “good” or “bad.”